mjparangot/financials/README.md

 ### Configure

+Create a Mongo database on [mLab][https://mlab.com/].
+Make sure to update the name of your collection in the scripts.

-Update the following environment variables with your mongoDB usercredentials:
+Update the following environment variables with your mongoDB user credentials:

 `mongo_user`